Business Compliance10 min read30 April 2026

 How ComplyHQ Helps with Annual Return Filing

-ComplyHQ's compliance calendar tracks all your statutory deadlines, including ACRA annual return filing.
-You receive automated reminders at 90 days, 60 days, 30 days, and 7 days before your deadline.
-The platform also tracks related obligations like AGM scheduling, director appointment changes, and financial statement preparation.
+ComplyHQ's compliance calendar tracks all your statutory deadlines, including ACRA filings.
+You get automated reminders at 90, 60, 30, and 7 days before your deadline.
+The platform also monitors related obligations like AGM scheduling, director changes, and financial statement preparation — so nothing slips through when you are busy running the business.

 Never miss a filing deadline again.
 Start your free compliance check at ComplyHQ.